-Dentists typically recommend braces to improve a person’s orofacial appearance.
-Generally speaking, orthodontic treatments are effective at correcting common issues such as
+When do people get braces?
+Usually when they want to improve their jaw function or orofacial appearance.
+Generally speaking, orthodontic treatments are effective at correcting common issues such as:

 - Incorrect jaw position

 - Crowded teeth

 So, if you have one or more of these issues, when should braces be put on?
 In most instances, it’s better to get braces at a younger age, but it’s also important to wait until a child’s mouth is ready.

 Patients can benefit from braces at just about any age; however, it’s usually best to wait until a child’s adult teeth have fully erupted.
 With this in mind, what age do you need to be to get braces?
 Although it depends on the child, most are ready between the ages of 10 and 14.
 This is a key time when the mouth and head are still growing, and the teeth are more sensitive to straightening.

 At the same time, braces are not just for children.
 These days, more and more adults are wearing braces to improve their smiles and ease oral discomfort.
 So, what is a good age for braces?
 While younger is generally considered better, the actual answer is any age, as long as the adult teeth have fully erupted.